Khangnguyen04/seattle-crime-data/README.md

-    To determine whether or not enforcement has increased, or crime rate increased, I included a dataset from waspc.org that includes the full time law enforcement count of ever police department in Washington from 1980-2022.
+    To determine whether or not enforcement has increased, or crime rate increased, I included a dataset from waspc.org that includes the full time law enforcement count of every police department in Washington from 1980-2022.
 For the relevance of this project, I narrowed the data down to records that are only from the Seattle Police Department, and are between 2008 and 2022.

      After running this query, we can see that from 2008-2022 crime continously rises in Seattle, while simultaneously employees per 1000 offenses continues to drop.
-     In 2022 alone 74000 offenses were reported, while only 1.38 employees per 1000 crimes were employed.
+     In 2022 alone 74000 offenses were reported, while only 1.38 employees per thousand crimes were employed.

    [Washington Law Enforcement Full Time Employee Count](https://www.waspc.org/crime-statistics-reports)